A Study in Scarlet: Part I: The Reminiscences of Watson

-A telegram requests a consultation in a murder case.
-Watson accompanies Holmes to the crime scene, an abandoned house on Brixton Road.
-Inspectors Gregson and Lestrade are already on the scene.
-The victim is Enoch Drebber of Cleveland, Ohio, and documents found on his person reveal that he has a secretary, Joseph Stangerson.
-On one wall, written in red, is "RACHE" (German for "revenge"), which Holmes dismisses as a ploy to fool the police.
-He deduces that the victim died from poison and supplies a description of the murderer.
-Upon moving Drebber's body, they discover a woman's gold wedding ring.

 Holmes places notices in several newspapers about the ring and buys a facsimile of it, hoping to draw the murderer – who has apparently already tried to retrieve the ring – out of hiding.
 An old woman answers the advertisement, claiming that the ring belongs to her daughter.
 Holmes gives her the duplicate and follows her, but she evades him in a way that leads Holmes to believe that "she" was actually a young man in disguise, an accomplice to the murderer.
 A day later, Gregson visits Holmes and Watson, telling them that he has arrested a suspect.
 He went to Madame Charpentier's Boarding House where Drebber and Stangerson stayed before the murder.
 Drebber, a drunk, attempted to kiss Mrs. Charpentier's daughter, Alice, which caused their immediate eviction.
 He, however, came back later that night and attempted to grab Alice, prompting her older brother to attack him.
 He attempted to chase Drebber with a cudgel but claimed to have lost sight of him.
 Gregson has him in custody on this circumstantial evidence.

-Illustration by George Wylie Hutchinson (1892); Hope is arrested.

-Stangerson is later murdered.
-His body is found near his hotel window, stabbed through the heart; above it was written "RACHE".
+Stangerson is later found dead in his hotel room, stabbed through the heart and with the word "RACHE" written in blood on the wall.
 The only things Stangerson had with him were a novel, a pipe, a telegram saying "J.H. is in Europe", and a small box containing two pills.
 Holmes tests the pills on an old and sickly Scottish Terrier in residence at Baker Street.
 The first pill produces no evident effect, but the second kills the terrier.
 A young street urchin named Wiggins then arrives.
 He is the leader of the Baker Street Irregulars, a group of street children Holmes employs to help him occasionally.
 Wiggins has summoned a cab Holmes wanted.
 Holmes sends him down to fetch the cabby, claiming to need help with his luggage.
 When the cabby comes upstairs, Holmes handcuffs and restrains him.
 The captive cabby is Jefferson Hope, the murderer of Drebber and Stangerson.